 If no one is searching for your content, no one will see it.
 By identifying suitable keywords, you’re essentially ensuring that you’re giving your audience exactly what they want to read.
 Here’s my step-by-step guide to keyword research so that you’re consistently writing content that ranks #1.

-Once your have your keyword, you want to do your “On Page SEO”.
+Once you have your keyword, you want to do your “On-Page SEO”.
 This is how you include your keyword into your article so that it gets indexed easily by Google.

 Basically, you want to include your keyword not too much and not too little so it seems natural.

 This signals to Google that this is your keyword and this is the main content/message of your article.
 It’s saying to Google “Hey, check me out over here!
 You should rank me for this keyword because I explain it thoroughly in detail and I’m exactly what people are looking for when they search that term online!”

 Why Can’t you Choose Any Keyword you Want?

 Having a keyword that reflects the main topic of your article is important but why can’t you just choose any keyword that you want?
 Why do you have to search for it and select the right ones?